Compositional Separation of Control Flow and Data Flow: Primitive Computons

 \subsection{Functional Computons}

-A functional computon has exactly one ec-inport, one ec-outport, any number of ed-inports and any number of ed-outports.
-Intuitively, the unique computation unit is a high-level representation of a (potentially halting) computation that is triggered after receiving a control signal and a number of input data values.
-The successful termination of such computation results in a single control signal and a number of output data values.
+A functional computon has exactly one ec-inport, one ec-outport, any number of ed-inports and any number of ed-outports, as formalised in Definition \ref{def:computon-functional}.
+Intuitively, the unique computation unit is a high-level representation of a (potentially halting) computation, triggered after receiving a control signal and a number of input data values.
+The successful termination of such a computation results in a single control signal and a number of output data values.